imitelis/Birth_Query_Network/README.md

 ### To Do (functionalities):
   *  Visual Summary of Queried Data (turn that JSON unto something more visible)
-  *  Save Query With Name, Username, and Comment
+  *  Save Query With Name, Username, and Comment V
   *  Show All Saved Queries
   *  Comment on Query
   *  Select Saved Query